Azure/PyRIT/doc/code/architecture.md

 A Prompt Target can be thought of as "the thing we're sending the prompt to".

 This is often an LLM, but it doesn't have to be.
-For Cross Domain Prompt Injection Attacks, the Prompt Target might be a Storage Account that a later Prompt Target has a reference to.
+For Cross-Domain Prompt Injection Attacks, the Prompt Target might be a Storage Account that a later Prompt Target has a reference to.

-One orchestrator can have many Prompt Targets (and in fact, converters and Scoring Engine can also use Prompt Targets to convert/score the prompt.)
+One orchestrator can have many Prompt Targets (and in fact, converters and Scoring Engine can also use Prompt Targets to convert/score the prompt).

 Ways to contribute: Check out our [target docs](./prompt_targets.ipynb) and [code](../../pyrit/prompt_target/).
 Are there models you want to use at any stage or for different attacks?